Skip to main content

 Review summary

-• Ease of prep: Several found it quick and easy to make, though some struggled to cut the fish with skin on.
+• Ease of prep: Most found it quick and straightforward to pull together, though cutting the barramundi into chunks — especially with the skin on — was a common frustration.

-• Portions: Several felt the fish and vegetable portions were too small compared to the rice amount.
+• Portions: Many felt the fish and vegetable portions were too small relative to the rice, leaving the meal feeling carb-heavy; adding extra greens or protein helps balance it out.

 AI-generated from customer reviews